vladi443/wordle-bot/README.md

 Their work was crucial to the development of Wordle Bot, so special thanks again for making their work available to the public.

-Dictionary was inspired by the popular [Wordle](https://www.nytimes.com/games/wordle/index.html) Web Game, which you can play by clicking on its name.
+Dictionary was inspired by the popular [Wordle](https://www.nytimes.com/games/wordle/index.html) Web Game.

 ## License
 [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)